eocx/flux-operator-local-dev/README.md

 make down
 ```

-The `make up` command deletes the Kind cluster and the Docker registry container.
+The `make down` command deletes the Kind cluster and the Docker registry container.